North Korean defectors: South Korea

 South Korea's Ministry of Unification is a government organization that is in charge of preparing for a future reunification between North and South Korea.
 It is responsible for north–south relations including economic trade, diplomacy, and communication, and education of reunification, which involves spreading awareness in schools and among the public sphere.
 The Ministry of Unification is thus the main organization that manages North Korean defectors in South Korean territory by establishing admission processes and resettlement policies.
 It also has regional sub-organs called Hana Centers that help defectors in their day-to-day life for a more smooth transition into South Korean society.
 The number of defectors since the 1950–1953 Korean War is more than 26,000.
 Military defections across the heavily fortified demilitarized zone (DMZ) are few in number, with only 20 defectors since 1996.

+Under the South Korean Constitution, North Korea is viewed as an illegal occupier of the Korean peninsula.
+As such, under South Korean law, all North Koreans are citizens of the Republic of Korea, so they are granted citizenship status almost immediately upon entering the country.
+This causes issues for North Korean refugees hoping to gain refugee or asylum status in the United States.
+Their citizenship status in South Korea blocked them from receiving immigration status, until 2004 in the United States, because they were considered to be resettled and no longer qualified for refugee status.